openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

      -
    * - @openedx/paragon (or @edx/paragon)
      - ~950k
-     - bundlephobia.com threw an error on the Paragon build, but we expect it’s the largest package here.
+     - bundlephobia.com threw an error on the Paragon build, but we expect it's the largest package here.
    * - classnames
      - 0.8k
      -